gvwilson/thirdbit/_posts/2011/2011-12-07-how-to-teach-webcraft-and-programming-to-free-range-students.md

 date: 2011-12-07 17:49:52
 year: 2011
 ---
 I will be running a <a href="http://p2pu.org">P2PU</a> course starting in January on teaching free-range learners how to program and build stuff on the web.
 The blurb is below; anyone who wants to can sign up to follow along or take part (we expect it will require 3-4 hours/week from mid-January to some time in April).
-I'm not an expert on these subjects by any means, but I've learned a few things from running <a href="https://software-carpentry.org">Software Carpentry</a> that I think are worth sharing, and hope that this course will give me a chance to learn more.
+I'm not an expert on these subjects by any means, but I've learned a few things from running Software Carpentry that I think are worth sharing, and hope that this course will give me a chance to learn more.
 (Note that I'm primarily interested in how to teach adults outside traditional classroom settings, so that will be the course's initial focus, but its long-term direction will depend on the interests of participants.)

 <hr />